swarnalee-m/green-website/README.md

 - Permalink `/:slug` by default for all notes and pages, so you don't need to specify `permalink:` anymore!
 By default, all pages will be built in the root directory.
 - Responsive code blocks!
 Enabled horizontal scroll for codeblocks on narrow browsers.
 - Updated metadata in `head.html` with way more conditional logic based on site configuration, stripped extra whitespace from descriptions, and made sure absolute URLs for OpenGraph are rendering properly
-- Renamed some components of `notes-graph` based on errors I was getting on non-Netlify servers

 ### PHP/Python Server Support
 Powered by: Github --> [DeployHQ](https://www.deployhq.com/r/nx7qct) --> Dreamhost